 Magnesium is a “gatekeeper” for calcium.
 It allows for calcium to be excreted from cells as needed, in response to various stressors.
 In Dr. Emily Deans’ piece, Magnesium and The Brain: The Original Chill Pill, Dr. Deans states:

 Magnesium hangs out in the synapse between two neurons along with calcium and glutamate.
 If you recall, calcium and glutamate are excitatory and in excess, toxic.
 They activate the NMDA receptor.
 Magnesium can sit on the NMDA receptor without activating it, like a guard at the gate.
 Therefore, if we are deficient in magnesium, there’s no guard.
 Calcium and glutamate can activate the receptor like there is no tomorrow.
 In the long term, this damages the neurons, eventually leading to cell death.
 In the brain, that is not an easy situation to reverse or remedy.

 In a nutshell, when we are stressed, calcium triggers that fight or flight response that we experience, as well as the subsequent stress response in the body.
-Magnesium is like the cowboy lassoing the wild horse, and reigns calcium back to where it needs to be, allowing the body to calm down and relax
+Magnesium is like the cowboy lassoing the wild horse, and reigns calcium back to where it needs to be, allowing the brain and body to calm down and relax.

 Which Came First, Stress or Magnesium Deficiency?